 You have to please your clients.
 That’s what you’re here for.
 Do you want to make an income as a writer?
 You have to accept that clients will only pay if they’re satisfied with your output.

 In other words, you have to be generous with your service.
-Elna Cain writes on her blog about the importance of providing the best not only for your clients but also for yourself.
+Elna Cain writes on her blog about the importance of providing the best for your clients and yourself.

-To make this even clearer, let me give you an example.
+To make this even more explicit, let me give you an example.

 Bookstore B exercised more generosity than Bookstore A. So, which one would you prefer?

-Do you rather pay a 30% discount for a book from Bookstore A or you prefer Bookstore B’s offer?
+Do you rather pay a 30% discount for a book from Bookstore A, or do you prefer Bookstore B’s offer?

 I know the answer is obvious.
 But that’s how marketing works.
 People like to receive unsolicited gifts.
 And if you can give it to them, just do.
 You don’t have to question whether you’re giving too much information or not.